eveenendaal/github-actions/actions/rust-version-upgrade/README.md

 # Rust Version Upgrade Action

-This GitHub Action automatically calculates the next version number for your Rust project based on git tags and updates the version inline in `Cargo.toml`.
+This GitHub Action automatically calculates the next version number for your Rust project based on git tags and updates the version inline in `Cargo.toml` and writes it to a `VERSION` file.

 ## Features

 - 🚀 Automatically bumps major, minor, or patch version
 - 🏷️ Uses git tags to determine the current version
 - 📝 Updates `Cargo.toml` inline
+- 🗂️ Writes the new version to a `VERSION` file
 - 🔧 Outputs the new version for use in subsequent workflow steps

 ## Usage